American Indian Studies, BS

 Global Experience

 Through study abroad, students can connect with Indigenous cultures around the world and expand the lens through which they view North American Indigenous populations.
 They can learn alongside peers from other countries and develop professional skills that include teamwork and cross-cultural communication.
-Students can stay on track academically by completing courses while they are in one of over 300 Global Education programs.
+Students can stay on track academically by completing courses while they are in one of more than 300 Global Education programs.

 Program Contact Information